Isangano National Park Premium member Veteran

 The wildlife found in this wetland area mostly consists of black lechwe, tsessebe, reedbuck, oribi, sitatunga, elephant, African buffalo, crocodile and hippopotamus.
 Zebra, antelope, hartebeest, roan antelope, eland, bushbuck and warthog may also be spotted but not in abundance.
 Isangano is also a favourite place for various water birds and numerous migratory species.

 If you are looking for a location which will place you far from the madding crowd, then Isangano National Park is definitely a destination to consider.
-The environmental stress in the area is caused by human settlement and hunting (especially of the black lechwe), fishing and cattle-grazing, which have degraded it.
 Some of the chiefs in the area have attempted to regulate fishing and hunting.
 But for many people in the Bangweulu basin these activities are the only available means of livelihood.

 This National Park would be an ideal development project for a conservation minded investor, through the formation of a trust or similar organisation with a management team to work closely with the Government and local people to preserve the wetlands and develop a viable community-friendly wildlife reserve.